Communication on Progress

 Principle # 1 & 2 : Support and respect the protection of internationally proclaimed human rights / Not be complicit in human right abuses

 Balmer Lawrie remains committed to uphold and strives to further the cause of human rights in all aspects of its business and ensures that neither the Company nor any of its business partners indulge in any human rights violation or are complicit in any human rights abuse in any manner.
 The various actions taken and the status are as under:

-- The Company has constituted Committees at Corporate and Regional levels to prevent any possible Sexual Harassment of Women at Workplace and to ensure that the employees are able to work in a positive atmosphere free from physical or psychological threat, abuse or sexual harassment.
-The committee meets periodically to identify and address issues, if any, that are of concern.
+- The Company has constituted committees to ensure that the employees are able to work in a positive atmosphere free from physical or psychological threat, abuse or sexual harassment.
+The committees meets periodically to identify and address issues, if any, that are of concern

 - The Company does not, as a matter of principle, deal with any party with history of human rights abuse.

 - The Company consciously works towards the development of the society at large and provides financial support for community development projects.
 These include programmes aimed at ameliorating the problems of the socially and economically downtrodden and the weaker sections of the society and improve their social & economic status.

 - All legal and statutory obligations towards employees, shareholders, clients, customers, associates and the society at large are complied with.
 Periodic audits are undertaken and reports on compliance are submitted to the Board of the Company.
 Action Taken Reports (ATR) against Non-Compliance Reports (NCRs) are also reported to and reviewed by the Board.